pennlabs/penn-courses/backend/README.md

     - Note: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)
     - With the backend server running, you can also run the frontend for any of our PCX products by following the instructions in the `frontend` README.
     - Note: If you have not loaded the test data from the previous step (Step 4), ensure that you have created a local user named "Penn-Courses" with the password "postgres" in your PostgreSQL.
 To add the user, navigate to your pgAdmin, and follow the path of Object -> Create -> Login/Group Role and create the appropriate user.
+    - Note: If you ever encounter a `pg_hba.conf` entry error, open the `~/var/lib/postgresql/data/pg_hba.conf` file in your docker container and append the line `host  all  all 0.0.0.0/0 md5` into the file.

 7. Running tests
     - Run `python manage.py test` to run our test suite.